kalekdev/uni/semester-1/lineare-algebra/notes.typ

 Some transformations, for example rotations in 2D, have no real, non-zero eigenvalues.

 === Properties
 - There can be several "lines" of eigenvectors with the same eigenvalue.
-Hence, a single eigenvalue may have an $n >= 1$ dimensional eigenspace.
+Hence, a single eigenvalue may have an $n >= 1$ dimensional eigenspace - any vector in the span of eigenvectors with the same eigenvalue must also have the same eigenvalue.
 - If a matrix has an eigenvalue 0 it must be singular (there is a set of vectors that all become the same zero vector, information is lost and cannot be reversed).
-The eigenspace for $lambda = 0$ is simply the null space.
+The eigenspace for $lambda = 0$ is simply the null space of the original matrix.
 - $"det" bold(A) = product lambda_i$ - The determinant is equal to the product of eigenvalues.
 - _Trace_ - Sum of diagonal elements of a matrix.
 This is equal to the sum of eigenvalues.